kkrt-labs/zk-pig/docs/prover-inputs/prover-inputs-generation.md

 - **Pre-State Proofs**: The list of pre-state proofs for every accounts and storage accessed during block execution, obtained via `eth_getProof(account, accessedSlots, parent.Number)` after preflight block execution
 - **Post-State Proofs**: The list of post-state proofs for every destructed accounts and deleted storage during block execution, obtained via `eth_getProof(..., block.Number)` after preflight block execution

-The `HeavyProverInputs` contain redundant and unnecessary data which is later optimized during [Prepare](#step-2-prepare).
+The `HeavyProverInput` contain redundant and unnecessary data which is later optimized during [Prepare](#step-2-prepare).

 #### Step 2: Prepare

-This step optimizes `HeavyProverInputs` into final `ProverInputs` offline.
+This step optimizes `HeavyProverInput` into final `ProverInput` offline.
 It reduces the `Pre-State Proofs` and `Post-State Proofs` that contain redundant and unecessary data into `Pre-State` a minimal list of MPT nodes necessary for the EVM block execution.

 It:

-- Initializes a chain and state in memory using `HeavyProverInputs` (codes, ancestors, and proofs).
+- Initializes a chain and state in memory using `HeavyProverInput` (codes, ancestors, and proofs).
 - Executes the EVM by processing block AND validating final state.
-- Generates `ProverInputs` based on the witness obtained from EVM execution.
+- Generates `ProverInput` based on the witness obtained from EVM execution.

 During this step, a [modified MPT](modified-mpt.md#modified-mpt-implementation) is used, ensuring effective and compatible deletions.

 #### Step 3: Execute

-This step validates the generated `ProverInputs`.
-It consists in running an EVM execution in an off-line isolated environment basing only on `ProverInputs` data.
+This step validates the generated `ProverInput`.
+It consists in running an EVM execution in an off-line isolated environment basing only on `ProverInput` data.

 It:

-- Initializes a chain and state in memory using `ProverInputs` (codes, ancestors, and preState).
+- Initializes a chain and state in memory using `ProverInput` (codes, ancestors, and preState).
 - Executes the EVM by processing block AND validating final state.

 During this step, a [modified MPT](modified-mpt.md#modified-mpt-implementation) is used, ensuring effective and compatible deletions.